CyrilBarthelett/Intersection_WebApp/README.md

 🛣️ Traffic Flow Plot Generator

+You can access the web app with this link: https://intersection-app.streamlit.app/

 This Streamlit-based web app was developped at komobile GmbH to turn traffic count data into Sankey-style intersection flow diagrams (PNG & SVG) for up to 4 different directions.

 This tool supports: